elaforge/karya/doc/INSTALL.md

 ## the nix way

+On linux, install either jack1 or jack2.
+JACK support is mostly untested and probably doesn't work, since I don't do music on linux.
+Get in touch if you can help with linux support.

 Install nix and cachix.
 I upload build results to `cachix` so if you use that you can avoid building them.
 Of course if you like building you can skip all the `cachix` steps:

-    # Standard nix install, skip if you already have nix:
+    ### Standard nix install, skip if you already have nix:
     bash <(curl -L https://nixos.org/nix/install)
     # On my laptop, nix installed with a max-jobs of 32, which is nuts on a
     # laptop with only 4 cores, and totally wedges it up.
     # Edit /etc/nix/nix.conf and possibly get max-jobs under control.

-    # Install cachix, skip if you like building
+    ### Install cachix, skip if you like building:
     nix-env -iA cachix -f https://cachix.org/api/v1/install
     # Configure nix to use my cachix cache.
     # sudo is necessary because it wants to modify /etc/nix/nix.conf.
     sudo cachix use elaforge
-    # get nix-daemon to see the new config:
+    # Get nix-daemon to see the new config.
+This may be unnecessary if
+    # you did a single user nix install above:
     systemd-linux> sudo systemctl restart nix-daemon
     osx> sudo launchctl stop org.nixos.nix-daemon
     osx> sudo launchctl start org.nixos.nix-daemon

-    # Actually do the install/build:
+    ### Actually do the install:
     tools/nix-enter

 This will download tons of stuff, and drop you in a subshell where that stuff